 *Photos taken at Bachman Lake

 On October 20, 2019, nine tornados moved through Dallas/Fort Worth, leaving a 15-mile path of destruction through North Dallas and Richardson.
-No lives were lost, but many schools, homes and businesses were damaged and/or destroyed and will need assistance with recovery.
+No lives were lost, but many schools, homes and businesses were damaged and/or destroyed.
+Many impacted families will need assistance with recovery over the coming months.

 To support the community’s needs in this disaster, CFT has established the Dallas Tornado Recovery & Relief Fund.
-Donors can make online donations or recommend a donor-advised grant to support immediate needs and rebuilding efforts across North Texas.
+Donors can make online donations or recommend a donor-advised grant to support immediate needs as well as the continued recovery and rebuilding efforts across North Texas.
 By supporting this effort, you are contributing to getting individuals, families and schools stabilized and back on their feet.